Riizade/Homebrew-Garbage/rules.md

 -----
 If multiple skills are relevant to a particular situation, you may use the highest of your relevant skills to make the roll, then add half of the bonus given by your secondary skill (rounded down).
 For example, if your character has 5 points in *Horseback Riding* and  3 points in *Archery*, attempting to make a shot while riding on a horse would mean you get a bonus of 6 to the result of your roll (5 + 3/2 rounded down = 5 + 1 = 6).

-Attributes
+Combat Skills
 -----
-Attributes are special skills that are used for combat.
-They are listed separately from other skills because unlike other skills, attributes are finite and predetermined.
-You do not have to allocate any skill points to attributes when creating your character (for instance, if your character is a pacifist).
+Combat skills are special skills that are used for combat.
+They are listed separately from other skills because unlike other skills, combat skills are finite and predetermined.
+You do not have to allocate any skill points to combat skills when creating your character (for instance, if your character is a pacifist).
+When making a roll using a combat skill, such as when attacking in combat, you may only add the relevant combat skill to the roll.
+You cannot have a skill such as, say, "Swordsmanship" and add half its bonus to your melee attack rolls when using a sword.

-There are 4 attributes:
+There are 4 combat skills:

 - Melee Offense
 - Ranged Offense